Ugg flash sale at Nordstrom Rack | CNN Underscored

 If you’re not in the market for a winter boot or slipper, check out these leather sneakers.
 A monochromatic low-top style that adds 1.25 inches of height, this pick is a minimalist, classic design that will carry you through fall and winter trends.

-Jass Suede Platform Slip On Sneaker ($54.97, originally $100; nordstromrack.com)
+Jass Suede Platform Slip-On Sneaker ($54.97, originally $100; nordstromrack.com)

 Another slip-on option, the Jass Suede sneaker is a skater-inspired design with a platform rubber sole.
 There’s a cushioned footbed for comfortable walking, and the warm chestnut suede upper is great for pairing with jeans and a sweater.